rfortherestofus/blog/001_theme_minimal/001_theme_minimal.md

 <img src="001_theme_minimal_files/figure-commonmark/unnamed-chunk-4-1.png" style="width:90.0%" />

-## Can you read all the things?
+## Make sure your text is large enough

 Remember that I told you that it’s good to have `theme_minimal()` around?
 I hope you do.
 I mentioned this like 5 seconds ago.

-In any case, let me reveal what `theme_minimal()` can do for you: It can make sure that you set an appropriate font and font size for your chart.
+In any case, let me reveal what `theme_minimal()` can do for you: It can make sure that you set an appropriate font and font size for your chart ([this is one of the first changes data journalists at the BBC made when designing their own custom theme](https://book.rwithoutstatistics.com/custom-theme-chapter)).
 Yeah yeah, I know.
 I can already hear you scream *“Boooooring!”* But I want you to think about this when you’re sitting in a huge room for a keynote speech and the presenter didn’t think about increasing the font size.
 If you can’t read a thing on the super important chart, this might turn into a truly boring keynote.

 Moving on from my little rant, let me show you that changing the font and the size couldn’t be easier.
 Just change the `base_size` and `base_family` argument in your `theme_minimal()` layer.